 Surf at Burnett Bay was giant, way overhead, unsurprising at a beach that once featured in one of Sea Kayaker magazine’s accident reports. (“Thrown a Curve by the Surf,” December 1997, describing an incident with four capsized kayaks, including one kayak broken and a medical evacuation.)
 I was worried I wouldn’t be able to land at all, which might force me to make a nine-mile paddle against the ebb back to the shelter of Skull Cove.
 After studying the surf for a while, I identified a little pocket, perhaps thirty meters wide, at the very north end of the beach where a group of tiny islands broke up the surf.
 It would take some maneuvering to enter the pocket, and even inside, the surf was still around three feet high, which is nothing to sneeze at in a kayak, but a capsize here would be survivable, which might not be the case on the rest of the beach.

 I snaked through the narrow gap between the rocks to the left and the enormous surf to the right and entered the protected pocket during what I hoped was a lull.
-An unexpected riptide halted my progress toward the beach.
-Frozen in the water by the rip, I was overtaken by a three-footer and broached.
+In the middle of the surf zone, powerful backwash abruptly halted my progress toward the beach.
+Frozen in place by the outflowing water, I was overtaken by a three-footer and broached.
 I side-surfed haplessly for ten meters until I capsized in waist-deep water, too shallow to roll back up.
 A mess of gear was swept off my deck and washed out of my cockpit.
 I ran up and down the swash zone scooping things up before the rip could carry them out to sea.
 In the end, I recovered everything except my cockpit cover and my bilge sponge, for which I substituted an old t-shirt.

 Randy Washburne’s cabin at Burnett Bay was one of the kayaking pilgrimage sites I had wanted to visit for many years.
 Randy is one of the grandfathers of modern sea kayaking.
 His cedar shingle cabin, handbuilt in 1985, has been a haven for kayakers for decades.
 Randy has aged out of kayaking and cabin-building, but the kayaking community has adopted his cabin as their own.
 Inside the cabin, forty years’ of journal entries rest on the table like a kayaking time machine.